CovOpen/CovQuestions/covquestions-js/README.md

 questionnaireEngine.getResults();
 ```

 For a usage example with react, please refer to our questionarie reference implementation.
+You can find the [documentation here](https://covopen.github.io/CovQuestions/)

 ## Usage during active development